 What is Kabocha no Nimono?

-Kabocha no Nimono is a dish made by simmering kabocha in water (or dashi broth) with seasonings such as soy sauce, sugar, and mirin.
-Kabocha refers to kabocha squash, no indicates possession (modifying the word following it), and Nimono means Japanese simmered dishes.
-Due to its smooth and soft texture when simmered, kabocha is considered an ideal ingredient for nimono dishes.
+Kabocha no Nimono is a dish made by simmering kabocha in water or dashi broth with traditional Japanese seasonings, such as mirin and soy sauce.
+"Kabocha" refers to kabocha squash, "no" indicates possession (modifying the word following it), and "Nimono" means Japanese simmered dishes.
+Due to its soft and tender texture when simmered, kabocha is considered an ideal ingredient for nimono dishes.

-Adding a small amount of Japanese seasonings and simmering the dish enhances the flavor of kabocha.
-While it is delicious when freshly prepared, allowing it to cool enables the flavors to penetrate, making it a delightful dish.
+Adding a small amount of Japanese seasonings enhances the flavor of kabocha as it simmers.
+While it is delicious when freshly prepared, allowing it to cool enables the flavors to penetrate further, making it a delightful dish as well.

-Kabocha squash is known for its rich sweetness, orange interior, and tendency to easily fall apart when simmered.
-It is abundant in nutrients like β-carotene, vitamin C, vitamin E, and potassium, making it a highly nutritious vegetable.
+Kabocha squash is known for its rich sweetness, vibrant orange flesh, and tendency to fall apart easily when cooked.
+It is rich in nutrients like β-carotene, vitamin C, vitamin E, and potassium, making it a highly nutritious vegetable.

-In Japan, it is commonly enjoyed in simmered dishes, stir-fries, and tempura.
-Due to its pronounced sweetness, it is also often used in desserts such as kabocha pudding and kabocha cake.
+In Japan, it is commonly enjoyed in nimono dishes, stir-fries, and tempura.
+Due to its pronounced sweetness, it is also often used in desserts such as puddings and cakes.

 Whether to simmer in water or dashi

-Kabocha no nimono is a staple dish in Japan, so there are numerous recipes for it.
-These recipes can be broadly divided into two categories: those that use water to simmer kabocha squash and those that use dashi broth.
-Using water allows you to savor the natural flavor of kabocha squash more, while using dashi lets you enjoy the combined essence of kabocha and dashi.
+Kabocha no nimono is a staple dish in Japan, so there are many different recipes.
+These recipes can be broadly divided into two categories: those that use water and those that use dashi broth to simmer kabocha squash.
+Using water allows you to better appreciate the natural flavor of kabocha, while using dashi provides a more traditional Japanese taste.

-I prefer to bring out the natural flavor of the ingredients, so I use water in my recipe.
-However, if you'd like to experiment with a slightly different flavor, you can try using dashi instead.
-Even when using dashi, there is no need to adjust the amounts of other ingredients.
+In the recipe on this page, I use water because I prefer to highlight the natural flavor of the ingredients.
+However, if you would like to experiment with a slightly different flavor, you can try using dashi instead.
+Even when using dashi, there is no need to adjust the amounts of the other ingredients.

-When making Japanese simmered (nimono) dishes, it is common to use an otoshi-buta (drop lid).
-An otoshi-buta is a lid that is placed directly on top of the ingredients in the pot.
-By having the lid in direct contact with the ingredients, the cooking liquid beneath it circulates over the ingredients, allowing for efficient simmering with less water.
+When making nimono dishes, it is common to use an otoshi-buta (drop lid).
+An otoshi-buta is a lid that is placed directly on top of the ingredients in a pot or pan.
+By having the lid in direct contact with them, the cooking liquid beneath it circulates over the ingredients, allowing for efficient simmering with less water.

 Ingredients

-Scoop out the seeds and inner pith of the kabocha and cut it into 1 inch (2.5cm) cubes.
+Scoop out the seeds and membrane from kabocha and cut it into 1-inch (2.5cm) cubes.
 If there are any tough parts on the skin, cut them off.
 Trim all edges of the cut kabocha skin (optional).

 Step 2

-Place the pieces of kabocha in a pot, skin side down, ensuring as little overlap as possible.
-Add water and bring the mixture to a boil.
+Place the kabocha pieces in a pot, skin side down, ensuring as little overlap as possible.
+Add water and bring it to a boil.

 Step 3

-Once it comes to a boil, add A (sugar, mirin, light soy sauce) and cover it with an otoshi-buta.
-Keep it simmering over low heat for 15-20 minutes.
+Once boiling, add seasonings (mirin, sugar, and light soy sauce), and cover with an otoshi-buta.
+Let it simmer over low heat for 15-20 minutes.

 To Store